Elementary particle: Beyond the Standard Model

+Although experimental evidence overwhelmingly confirms the Standard Model’s predictions, some aspects of the theory remain poorly understood, such as the reason for the extremely large discrepancy between the weak force and gravity (an aspect of the hierarchy problem).
+A further issue is the fact that several of the parameters of the theory were introduced ad hoc rather than emerging naturally from an underlying physical explanation.
+Theories beyond the Standard Model attempt to resolve these perceived shortcomings.

 Graviton

 The graviton is a hypothetical elementary spin-2 particle proposed to mediate gravitation.
 While it remains undiscovered due to the difficulty inherent in its detection, it is sometimes included in tables of elementary particles.
 The conventional graviton is massless, although some models containing massive Kaluza–Klein gravitons exist.